 There are benefits and drawbacks to opioid replacement therapy, as should be expected when dealing with substances as powerful and addictive as opioids.
 The pros and cos will vary depending on how an individual proceeds through the process and whether they adhere to the guidelines set out by their physician.
 Some of the pros include:

-- Lower chance of overdose
+- Lower chance of overdose.

-- Decreased physical dependence
+- Decreased physical dependence.

-- Less likelihood of relapse since withdrawal symptoms are controlled
+- Less likelihood of relapse since withdrawal symptoms are controlled.

 However, some of the cons that can arise include:

-- Abuse of the prescribed opioid
+- Misuse of the prescribed opioid replacement medication.

-- Addiction to the prescribed opioid
+- Risk of addiction to the prescribed opioid medication.